Debt collection in Cyprus

 Sometimes, when a company is facing financial problems, it’s difficult to pay the creditors.
-In this exceptionally cases, collection agencies may be hired to recover some of the creditor’s losses.
-Usually, there is a fee or a part of the recovered debts that must be paid to these agencies.
+In this exceptional cases, collection agencies or a law firm in Cyprus may be hired to recover some of the creditor’s losses.
+Usually, there is a fee or a part of the recovered debt that must be paid to these agencies.

-There are some forbidden practices for a debt collector to use in his attempt to determine a debtor to pay its dues.
+There are some forbidden practices in the Cypriot debt collection procedure for a debt collector or lawyer to use in his attempt to determine a debtor to pay its dues.
 It’s forbidden for a collector to use abusive language, to make public a list with the debtors (even though he can provide this information to other agencies) or to harass the debtor with numerous calls.

 Also, the credit collector cannot use false statements in its attempts to recover the dues or using another identity.
 Accusations of any kind cannot be addressed to the debtor.
 The creditors cannot send a notification that looks like official documents, cannot give false information regarding the debtor to other agencies or use a false company name.